quicwg/base-drafts/draft-ietf-quic-transport.md

 completed.
 On-path measurement and use of the Latency Spin Bit is further discussed in {{QUIC-MANAGEABILITY}}.

-The spin bit utilizes a single bit in the first byte of the short header.
+The spin bit uses a single bit in the first byte of the short header.
 The location of the bit and procedures for how to set it by clients and servers are defined in {{short-header}}.